sveltinio/components-library/packages/essentials/src/lib/components/list/THEMING.md

 ## DOM Element Structure

-Below is the DOM Element Structure for the `PagesNavigator` component.
+Below is the DOM Element Structure for the `ToggleList` component.

 > Legend
 >